Country Profile: Denmark

 - Coastline: 7,314 km

-- Population centers: Primarily along coastal areas, especially in Copenhagen
+- Population centers: Major concentration in coastal areas, especially Copenhagen

 People and Society